Chargepoint Holdings Inc. (CHPT) Downgrade Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $40.40, which is $14.75 above the current price.
-CHPT currently public float of 11.12M and currently shorts hold a 85.62% ratio of that float.
-Today, the average trading volume of CHPT was 5.02M shares.
+The average price from analysts is $38.50.
+CHPT currently public float of 261.86M and currently shorts hold a 3.09% ratio of that float.
+Today, the average trading volume of CHPT was 5.29M shares.

 CHPT’s Market Performance